Dare to Lead: A life guide for people on a path to excellence

 Even if you’re not in a leadership position at work, there is so much learn from this book.
 Becoming a leader of one’s own self is a necessary part of living up to one’s fullest potential.

-In this recent book, Brown tells personal stories about her life at work and at home.
+In her 2018 book, Brown tells personal stories about her life at work and at home.
 The result is a compelling story that reveals how our values enact themselves—or fail to enact themselves—at home and at work.
 In short: self-awareness improves everything.

 If we’re living in our values, our lives will feel better, and therefore we’ll have more energy and impact on the people we spend time with and the communities we live in.